 How to Soothe a Sunburn

 Most of us enjoy relaxing on the beach on a hot summer’s day, but it’s important to take care in the sun.
 Sunburn is caused by overexposure to ultraviolet (UV) light, which can damage the skin.
-UV radiation can damage molecules in the skin, leading to the body drawing more blood to the surface of the skin to help with the restoring process.
+UV radiation can damage molecules in the skin, leading to the body drawing more blood to the surface of the skin to help with the healing process.
 As a result, sunburned skin can appear red and swollen, and feel hot, itchy and sore.

 Furthermore, this damage results in an increased loss of moisture through the skin surface leading to dry, sunburned skin peeling after a few days.
-Small blisters might also form as the skin tries to restore itself and protect the affected area.
-These signs are an important part of the regeneration process, so it’s essential to care for your skin appropriately at this time.
+Small blisters might also form as the skin tries to heal itself and protect the affected area.
+These signs are an important part of the healing process, so it’s essential to care for your skin appropriately at this time.
 If your signs of sunburn are severe, or you have burned a large proportion of your skin you should consult your doctor.

 If you want to know how to help sunburn, we’ve gathered some useful information on caring for and soothing minor sunburned skin.